tbeetech/glowfmsocialhubdemo/README.md

 See `/apps/api/README.md` and `/apps/web/README.md` for details.

-## A Certified indigination of GlowFm media planes-
+## A Liscenced property of GLOW99.1FM